Skip to main content

 What to Include in Your Nda Mutual

-A well-drafted Mutual NDA requires several essential components to ensure balanced protection for both parties.
-The definition of confidential information must be comprehensive and symmetrical, applying identical scope to information disclosed by each party.
+A well-drafted Mutual NDA requires several essential components to confirm balanced protection for both parties.
+The definition of confidential information must be complete and symmetrical, applying identical scope to information disclosed by each party.
 Categories typically include trade secrets, financial data, business plans, customer and vendor lists, technical specifications, software code, marketing strategies, personnel information, and any material marked as confidential.
 Include a catch-all provision for information that a reasonable person would understand to be confidential based on its nature or the circumstances of disclosure.

 Standard exclusions must carve out information that is or becomes publicly available through no fault of the receiving party, was already known to the receiving party before disclosure, is independently developed without reference to the confidential information, or is rightfully received from a third party without confidentiality restrictions.
 Under the DTSA's whistleblower immunity provision (18 U.S.C.
 Section 1833(b)), both parties should be notified that disclosures to government officials for reporting suspected violations of law are protected.